kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_1.md

 ![alt text](../../../images/data_visualization/mathplotlib/image-9.png)

-If you would like to be extremely terse, these linestyle and color codes can be com‐ bined into a single nonkeyword argument to the plt.`plot()` function (Figure 4-11):
+If you would like to be extremely terse, these linestyle and color codes can be combined into a single nonkeyword argument to the `plt.plot()` function:

 ```python
 In[8]: plt.plot(x, x + 0, '-g') # solid green